runtimeverification/javamop/docs/Usage.md

 # JavaMOP Usage

 **Note:** This document assumes that you have followed all the instructions in [../INSTALL.md](../INSTALL.md) and updated your CLASSPATH and PATH environment variables according to the Prerequisites section in that file.
-In addition, we also assume that "." is on your CLASSPATH.
-Last but not least, be cautious whenever you modify or override the CLASSPATH as it might break the prerequisites of JavaMOP.
+In addition, be cautious whenever you modify or override the CLASSPATH as it might break the prerequisites of JavaMOP.

 Before using JavaMOP, you should specify the properties to be